michelepatella/mmeletricarservice.it/README.md

 ### 🌐 Client-side

 🎯 **Role**
-It represents the UI of the application, developed as a Single-Page Application.
+It implements the frontend of the application as a Single-Page Application (SPA).
-It represents the frontend of the system: everything the user sees and interacts with.

 🛡️ **Responsibility**
-It is responsible for:

-- UI rendering (through _React Components_)
+- Rendering the UI (through _React Components_)
-- User interactions management
+- Managing user interactions
-- Data fetching and caching (via its internal _Data Fetching & Caching_ layer)
+- Fetching and caching data (via its internal _Data Fetching & Caching_ layer)

 <br>

 ### 🔄 Data Fetching & Caching

 🎯 **Role**
-It serves as the dedicated layer to manage all data fetching and caching in the client-side application.
+It manages client-side data fetching and caching.
-It ensures efficient, reliable, and up-to-date data delivery.

 🛡️ **Responsibility**
-It is responsible for:

-- Data fetching using `useQuery`, custom logic and hooks
+- Fetching data using `useQuery`, custom logic and hooks
-- Cache-first retrieval using `STALE_TIME` to minimize unnecessary network requests
+- Retrieving from cache first with `STALE_TIME` to minimize network requests
-- Query deduplication to prevent simultaneous duplicate requests and reduce server load
+- Deduplicating queries to avoid simultaneous duplicate requests
-- Error logging when a fetch fails
+- Logging errors when a fetch fails

 <br>

 ### ⚙️ Serverless Functions

 🎯 **Role**
-They implement the API endpoints of the application.
-They provide modular, scalable, and stateless backend logic.
+They implement API endpoints with modular, scalable, stateless backend logic.

 🛡️ **Responsibility**
-They are responsible for:

 - Handling requests in a stateless manner
-- Retrieving data from backend including:
+- Retrieving data from backend (used cars overview, specific car details)
-  - Used cars overview information
-  - Detailed information for a specific used car
-- Centralizing access to backend
+- Centralizing backend access

 ---